Julie Foudy: Julie Foudy Sports Leadership Academy

 The Julie Foudy Sports Leadership Academy (JFSLA) is an organization focused on sports and leadership for girls founded in 2006 by Foudy and her husband Ian Sawyers.
 The academy hosts one-week combined sports camp (soccer or lacrosse) and leadership academy for girls age 12–18.
 The staff includes Olympic gold medalists, World Cup champions and other leaders.
 The camps are focused on leadership building "on and off the field".
 According to Foudy, “...having a productive successful team is not about one person or about one part of that team.
 It's a successful team which means everyone contributes.
 When I look back over my U.S. team career our most successful teams which won World Cups and Olympic medals had one common denominator, we all contributed to positive team chemistry.”
 While conducting a youth soccer clinic in Tampa in 2006, she said that the success of the U.S. women's soccer team in the FIFA World Cup tournaments and Summer Olympics had transformed the way soccer federations internationally think about women's soccer.

 Honors and awards

-Foudy was selected for induction into the National Soccer Hall of Fame for the class of 2007 alongside former teammate Mia Hamm.
-Foudy and Hamm's induction was the first all-female class of the U.S. National Soccer Hall of Fame.
+Foudy was selected for induction into the National Soccer Hall of Fame in 2007 alongside former teammate Mia Hamm.
+Foudy and Hamm's induction was the first all-female class.

-In 1997, she received the FIFA Fair Play Award for her work against child labor, the first American and first woman to win the award.
+In 1997, Foudy received the FIFA Fair Play Award for her work against child labor, the first American and first woman to win the award.
 For her accomplishments in soccer in the United States, Foudy was awarded the Golden Blazer in 2015 by Men in Blazers.
 The American Library Association selected Foudy as Honorary Chair of National Library Week 2017.